 Campus life is important, but so is giving back to the community.
 SNHU students have made the most of countless opportunities to get involved with community service initiatives.
 Check it out for yourself.

-At the Center for Community Engaged Learning we envision a campus where all students are civically engaged and committed to social action.
+At The Chandler Center we envision a campus where all students are civically engaged and committed to social action.
 We work to meet this vision every day by creating and sustaining service and leadership opportunities for students that focus on civic engagement.

 The Center was created in 2005, largely in response to growing student interest in service.
 Student leadership is at the core of the Center's management with students coordinating the majority of the initiatives with the guidance of professional staff.